-Please refer to the “Masonic Diary Dates” section on the front page.
+Please refer to the “Masonic Diary Dates” section on the front page for the latest updates.

 Representatives from seven West Yorkshire charities have attended a presentation evening hosted by Mirfield Freemasons to receive financial donations of more than £13,000.